 This is a band that, so far, has felt no compulsion to challenge the listener, nor darken them with long and emotive instrumentals; OMAM are here to create clap-your-hand, jovial tracks, and thus bring some warmth to the often cool and dramatic tones so familiar in the Icelandic music scene.

-As the only female in the group, Nanna Bryndís Hilmarsdóttir is often cited as the centre point of OMAM.
-She is, after all, the band’s lead singer, lending the group a distinctive and sweet vocalisation that both carries the melody and severs the heart strings.
+As the only female in the group, Nanna Bryndís Hilmarsdóttir is often cited as the center point of OMAM.
+She is, after all, the band’s lead singer, lending the group a distinctive and sweet vocalization that both carries the melody and severs the heartstrings.
 With a close listen, one can hear her influences shining through; Lianne La Havas, Justin Vernon, Bon Iver… still, Nanna’s voice is all her own and an integral quality to the band’s music.

 Still, to be a singer was never Nanna’s initial intention, writing in 2015, ‘I've been singing for a while, but I feel like it's always weird that I'm a singer.
 When I started out, I was writing songs and really focused on writing, and I really loved that.
 But then it's like, “Oh, yeah, somebody has to sing them,” and that was me.’

 Nanna was also the first member considering a professional career in music; she was the only member to attend music school, and following graduation, the only one to begin performing solo on stage.